Have you ever walked into a room that felt cold and uninviting?

 Transitional rugs can come in any color: light, dark, muted, or bright, and have endless design possibilities.
 Transitional rugs go well with simple looks such as Minimalist or Modern.

 Look no further than a Southwestern-style rug if you want something bold and earthy!

 This design reflects the desert landscapes of the American Southwest.
 It also uses bold, geometric patterns, Navajo designs, and rich, earthy colors like terracotta, turquoise, warm browns, and oranges.

 A Southwestern rug would fit perfectly into a rustic style home.
-That said, it could also add some great spice to a modern or minimalist space.
+It could also add some great spice to a modern or minimalist space.

 Mid-century design is all about geometric motifs and color, so most mid-century rugs will feature big, colored, geometric shapes.
-Designs will not be ornate or intricate.
+Designs are not ornate or intricate.
 Eye-catching and abstract, mid-century rugs are very similar to contemporary rugs.